hadjShell/Leetcode-Solution-Java/Leetcode_solution.md

 ## Prefix Sum

 * Used for rapidly, frequently getting the sum of a subarray
+* Add a empty slot to normalise the loop

 ### Q303.
 [Range Sum Query - Immutable](https://leetcode.com/problems/range-sum-query-immutable/)